boltex/leointeg/README.md

 - Decide how and when to refresh and synchronize when derived (external) file are modified.
 - Show additional icons on tree nodes (Move, delete, mark, copy, paste...)
 - Choose to either focus on the body pane, or keep focus in the outline when a tree node is selected.
-- Show "Open on the side" in the context menu for a tree node's body to open beside the current body pane.
+- Show the "Open on the side" command in the context menu to open a node beside the active editor
 - Set preferences for setting the address and port, and for automatically starting, and/or connecting, to a Leo Bridge server.

 ![Settings](resources/welcome-settings.gif)